Skip to Main Content

 15. Seneca Polytechnic Authors

 Purchase of Seneca faculty- and staff-authored books and films is based on Seneca Libraries' collection development title selection criteria.
 Seneca Libraries will gladly review for acquisitions consideration any books authored or edited by Seneca employees.
+Self-published works generally are not acquired.
 Acquired titles are added to the Seneca Polytechnic Authors' Collection.

 16. Magazines, Journals and Newspapers